lidofinance/solana-docs/docs/frontend-integration/manual-instructions/index.md

 # Migration Guide (v1 → v2)

 :::caution
-Our smart-contract (solido) upgrade is coming soon.
-It will bring **breaking changes** to frontend integration, that's why it's critical important to be ready for this upgrade, v1 instructions **will stop work**.
-We recommend follow [our example](https://github.com/lidofinance/solido-sdk/blob/b1ab2a4f5e58e7f08e1d0965d9d83f867f9ce958/src/unstake/getAccountInfo.ts#L469-L516), support both version by using `try/catch`.
-But the best is to start using [SDK](/frontend-integration/sdk).
+Our smart-contract (solido) upgrade is done.
+It brought **breaking changes** to frontend integration, that's why it's critical important to update instructions, because v1 instructions **are not working anymore**.
+But the best is to start using [SDK](/frontend-integration/sdk), where is already supported v2.
 :::

 ## Solido Changes: